The FishMPABlue 2 project

 Eleven Pilot MPAs located in 6 Med countries (Spain, France, Italy, Slovenia, Croatia and Greece) were selected during the FishMPABlue project.
 They illustrate most of the management conditions existing in the Mediterranean basin, thus allowing to test the effects of a important number of governing tools in an integrated way.

 In the first phase of the project, testing will be carried out by engaging MPA management body and local small scale fishermen, through the establishment of a "Local Governance Cluster - LGC", in the selection of the set of governance tools to be implemented in each Pilot MPA.

-Identified governance tools will then be implemented in each pilot MPA by the LGC, under the coordination of the MPA managing body and with the "coaching" of the relevant projetc partner.
-In this phase, a scientific monitoring will be carried out both before implementing the governance tools ("before phase") and after its implementation ("after phase"), by UNS + Consima and the MPA managing body, in order to measure the ecological, economic and social status of the MPA and the potential effect of the governance tools.
+Identified governance tools will then be implemented in each pilot MPA by the LGC with the support of the relevant projetc partner.
+In this phase, a scientific monitoring will be carried out both before implementing the governance tools and after its implementation, by Nice University + CoNISMa and the MPA managing body, in order to measure the ecological, economic and social status of the MPA and the potential effect of the governance tools.

 In a last phase, testing results will be transferred and discussed among all the LGCs of the pilot MPAs, to upgrade the tested "governance toolkit".
 This will allow the project partnership to prepare a new version of the "governance toolkit" and to disseminate it towards other MPAs in the Mediterranean.

 In parallel a know-how exchange activity involving the 11 pilot MPAs will be carried out, in order to capitalize, exchange and transfer the results of the individual implementation, featured in communication tools (thematic brochures for example) and of several cross-fertilization formats (3 exchange visits, 1 training course, 1 experience exchange conference, dissemination at national level events, online platform) where the partners will be able to share common challenges and solutions.